 You can learn more about these monologues here!

-Backstage Expert and talent manager Corey Ralston knows that television monologues can be “powerful and heavy-hitting.”
-He’s rounded up some of the best television monologues, that you might want to consider shortening or removing curses from.
-Here are a few that are perfect for women!
+Talent manager Corey Ralston knows that television monologues can be powerful and heavy-hitting.
+Here are a few that are perfect for women.

-“[Viola] Davis does not disappoint in this closing argument where she takes off the mask and confronts her actions and begs for mercy.
-This monologue gives an actor a chance to show vulnerability in a raised stakes life or death situation.”
+“[Viola] Davis does not disappoint in this closing argument, in which Annalise takes off her mask, confronts her actions, and begs for mercy.
+This monologue gives an actor the chance to show vulnerability in a high-stakes, life-and-death situation.”

-“What you get here is an angry heart-wrenching outburst about the estranged relationship with [Fiona’s] mom who was reckless and never there to the man who is heavily grieving his soulmate.
+“What you get here is a daughter’s angry, heart-wrenching outburst about her estranged relationship with her mom—who was reckless and never there—to her father, a man who is heavily grieving his soulmate.
 This monologue is great for showcasing complex and deep-rooted emotions.”

 Learn more about these monologues here!